procrastinate-org/procrastinate/docs/howto/app.rst

 - Ideally, a dedicated module (``your_app.procrastinate`` for example),
 - The place where you define all your tasks if it's a single module.

-In the first case, it's important to specify the location to your tasks using the ``import_paths`` parameter::
+In the first case, it's important to specify the location of your tasks using the ``import_paths`` parameter::

     import procrastinate